twnanda/twnanda/content/articles/a-path-to-freedom/ven-uttamo/dhamma-talks-by-mogok-sayadaw/pt14-12-dhamma-is-in-the-khandha%zh.rst

 It's from the homes that you are going to apāyas.
 The khandhas are oppressing you until you arrive there.
 Khandha is Dukkha Sacca— the Truth of Suffering that oppresses someone who has it.

 Vinisaya → chanda-rāgo = Ascertainment → desire-passion.
 All living beings are subject to suffering according to the Dhamma's arrangement.
 Therefore, we have to abandon the dhamma which should be abandoned.
 Your business is whether in progress, or in failure whatever it may be, leading towards the direction of Del-Ooh (Burmese word for hell cauldron or hell wok).
 All these things are difficult to know or understand.
-Ven.
-Ananda took the D.A. process as easy to understand.
+Ven. Ānanda took the D.A. process as easy to understand.
 The Buddha answered him as difficult.

 Chanda-rāgo→ upādāna (attachment) → ārakkha (possessiveness) → macchariya (stinginess) → defensiveness, and because of defensiveness of possessions there arise the taking up of sticks and swords, quarrels, disputes, etc. All these unwholesome things happen because of the khandha. (see the Mahānidāna Sutta, DN 15) It’s the same as drinking poison with a mistake and also having to die.
 Is it suitable to live your life without knowing?
 Only the Buddha’s teaching—Dhamma, becomes knowledge (Ñāṇa) the Sāsana exists.
 This is the most important.
 You already have taken the poison (i.e., kilesa poison) and it’s not suitable to drink the antidote medicine slowly.
 Death will overcome you.
 Meeting with a good teacher and you don’t practise it in time is the greatest loss (Sayadaw gave example of Asita hermit (also known as Devila hermit), and the bodhisatta’s two early teachers—Āḷāra-Kālāma and Uddaka Rāmaputta).
 If you still don’t know about defilements (kilesas) and will never attain Nibbāna.

 ------

-revised on 2024-07-09
+revised on 2025-03-06

 ------